 In a case where salary offers are equal (or close), the company with the strongest culture will nearly always win.
 Culture is an incredible retention driver, but only if you're already keeping up with basic table stakes.

 If your organization is not willing or able to maintain salary parity, you can't expect to compete for talent effectively.
-This is especially true in regards to employees with highly valuable skills.
+This is especially true in regard to employees with highly valuable skills.

-Another Gallup poll found that a pay bump of 20% (or less, in many cases) is all it would take for almost half of the respondents to job hop.
+Another poll found that a pay bump of 5% is all it would take for almost half of the respondents to job-hop.

 Among actively-disengaged employees, as many as 54% of respondents would leave their current positions for a salary increase of 20% or less.
 Among engaged employees, the number was dramatically reduced to 37%.